 On the dirt

-I currently work as an EMT-B for a local ambulance provider in Greater Boston, providing emergent and non-emergent treatment and transport for all the folks who stub their toe or need to visit the doctor.
-I did similar work back in California during my senior year, working part-time in Monterey County, and have jumped around with a few different companies in Boston since.
+From 2010 through 2013, I worked as an EMT-B for local ambulance providers in Greater Boston, providing emergent and non-emergent care for all the folks who stubbed their toe or needed to visit the doctor.
+I did similar work back in California during my senior year, working part-time in Monterey County, and jumped around with a few different companies in Boston after graduation, taking a hiatus from the field when I returned to school here in Maine.
 I have focused interests in cardiology, particularly ECG interpretation, as well as continuity of care (particularly for cardiac arrest and STEMI systems), patient advocacy, BLS fundamentals including clinical assessment, and the general application of evidence-based care.
-I teach CPR and other continuing education subjects, and I maintain and write an educational website for EMS professionals at EMSBasics.com.
+I teach CPR and other continuing education subjects, and I maintain and write an educational website for EMS professionals at EMSBasics.com, which (aside from general educational topics) has grown to include a virtual city called Scenarioville and a Digital Research Library.
 I also do some writing for the trade journals on various topics and am involved with coordinating and supporting the HEARTSafe Communities program.

 I’ve been involved in some form of martial arts for a good part of my life.
 In elementary school, I studied Isshinryu karate for a short while, not learning a great deal; I dabbled in a few other styles in my adolescence; eventually got involved in Jeet Kune Do, escrima, and pentjak silat (a personal style of my instructor Neal Bryant, but heavily based on mande muda, via Guy Chase); and for most of college was engaged with a Renaissance Faire guild (the Twilight Knights) working on Western sword styles.
 My interest in the martial arts eventually abated somewhat due to my gradual realization that a great deal of the field is nonsense, fraud, and myth, especially when the purpose is practical self-defense.
 Nowadays I try to surround myself only with those who know what they’re talking about, such as the Animal list group.